opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvNot(const CvArr* src, CvArr* dst)
 .. ocv:pyoldfunction:: cv.Not(src, dst)-> None

-    :param src: Source array.
+    :param src: input array.

-    :param dst: Destination array that has the same size and type as the input array.
+    :param dst: output array that has the same size and type as the input array.

-    :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask, 8-bit single channel array, that specifies elements of the output array to be changed.

-The function computes per-element bit-wise inversion of the source array:
+The function calculates per-element bit-wise inversion of the source array:

 .. math::